Vanish-Coder/Simple-Wordle/README.md

-### PLEASE NOTE THAT StdDraw.java was not created by me and I only made a few tweaks to it to fit my program (StdDraw is a java library program).
+### Please note that StdDraw.java was not created by me and I only made a few tweaks to it to fit my program (StdDraw is a java library program).

 # Simple Wordle